ncoghlan/misc/notes/python3/questions_and_answers.rst

 However, despite those challenges, key parts of the ecosystem were able to successfully add Python 3 support well before the 3.5 release.
-NumPy and the rest of the scientific Python stack supports both versions, as do several GUI frameworks (including PyGame).
-The Pyramid, Django and Flask web frameworks support both versions, as does the mod_wsgi Python application server, and the py2exe, py2app and cx-Freeze binary creators.
+NumPy and the rest of the scientific Python stack supported both versions by 2015, as did several GUI frameworks (including PyGame).

+The Pyramid, Django and Flask web frameworks supported both versions, as did the mod_wsgi Python application server, and the py2exe, py2app and cx-Freeze binary creators.
 The upgrade of Pillow from a repackaging project to a full development fork also brought PIL support to Python 3.

-nltk supports Python 3 as of nltk 3.0, and the NLTK book has switched to be based on Python 3 by default.
+nltk supported Python 3 as of nltk 3.0, and the NLTK bookswitched to be based on Python 3 at the same time.

 For AWS users, most ``boto`` modules became available on Python 3 as of `http://boto.readthedocs.org/en/latest/releasenotes/v2.32.0.html <boto v2.32.0>`__.

-PyInstaller is a popular option for creating native system installers for Python applications, and it has support Python 3 since the 3.0 release in October 2015.
+PyInstaller is a popular option for creating native system installers for Python applications, and it has supported Python 3 since the 3.0 release in October 2015.

 gevent is a popular alternative to writing natively asynchronous code, and it became generally available for Python 3 with the 1.1 release in March 2016.